 This post may contain affiliate links that help support the blog when you make a purchase

 “Why should you care if people of your own race don’t understand or accept your diagnosis”, one might ask.
-One word: family.
-Most black people love family, so much so that we even adopt people into our families as a sign of how much they mean to us.
-You can frequently find those of us who refer to cousins who aren’t really relatives, aunts and uncles who are only neighbors and siblings who our parents did not conceive.
+The community is like your extended family.
+We love family, so much so that we even adopt people into our families as a sign of how much they mean to us.
+You can frequently find those of us who refer to cousins who aren’t really relatives, aunts, and uncles who are only neighbors and siblings who our parents did not conceive.
 We have a network of people who will support us just on the basis of you being “Joe’s son” or “Rhonda’s niece” merely because by birth or by choice we are considered family.
 We love family reunions and trips, and it is considered a great honor to be in charge of planning and hosting the yearly gathering in your city.

 1. We are expected to control our emotions– Emotions are a hard thing for the black community to process.
 Due to centuries of being forced to deny our feelings even when they raged through us has led us to value being “hard” or “strong” as being able to disguise or ignore your feelings.
 To be in tune with your emotions and honor them is something the average black child is not taught and historically there was a reason for that: being over the top or out of control could bring terrible consequences for you.
 Can you imagine if your ancestor was offended when a man ten years his junior referred to him as “boy” in the segregated south, and acted on that?
 He could have been hung, shot or worse.
 The Color Purple did an excellent job of displaying this through Sophia, who became so offended when a white woman asked her to clean house for her that she wound up in an altercation with the woman’s husband, leading to 10 years in prison.
 All because Sophia couldn’t hide her anger and grin and bear it.
-This carries over even into present day relations: show your anger or your irritation and watch how quickly you are labeled as an “angry black man” or a “sassy black woman” for experiencing emotions that are no more angry or sassy than those of anybody else.
+This carries over even into present-day relations: show your anger or your irritation and watch how quickly you are labeled as an “angry black man” or a “sassy black woman” for experiencing emotions that are no more angry or sassy than those of anybody else.

-These men infected their lovers and wives, some of them lost their sanity all because they trusted doctors.
+These men infected their lovers and wives, some of them lost their sanity because they trusted doctors.
 Residents of Baltimore can tell you tales of Johns Hopkins University, where it has been rumored that black people wandering alone after dark would disappear and be experimented on.
-Regardless, in the 1950’s, the University ran a free clinic for the poor black residents of the city, and a woman named Henrietta Lacks went there to be treated for cervical cancer.
+Regardless, in the 1950s, the University ran a free clinic for the poor black residents of the city, and a woman named Henrietta Lacks went there to be treated for cervical cancer.
 The scrapings of her cells helped to produce a string of cells called the HeLa cells, which were used to develop the polio vaccine and still live on to this day, produced over and over again in medical labs all over the world.
-Henrietta unfortunately did not live to see the successes of her cells, and even though they secured the fortunes of many pharmaceutical companies, her family still lives in Maryland in poverty.
+Henrietta, unfortunately, did not live to see the medical achievements that came to pass because of her cells, and even though they secured the fortunes of many pharmaceutical companies, her family does not benefit.
 They have no means by which to tap even a small portion of the riches that their loved one earned for the hospital or the countless other places that began using the cells.

 Go ahead, tell your grandmother or auntie that you have ADHD and you want to consider taking medicine for it.
 See if she doesn’t dole out some version of “Jesus is the master physician,” and proceed to put you to shame for even suggesting that you might take a more natural approach to these matters.
 You will be accused of not having enough faith, even as you grapple with the mixed emotions of wanting to be seen as faithful while at the same time wanting to trust your doctor and attempt what they are suggesting.
 Feel free to do so, the guilt trips aren’t going anywhere.